 The Daily Bruin is the student newspaper at the University of California, Los Angeles.
 Founded in 1919, it is one of the largest student organizations on campus, consisting of more than 400 staffers across 13 departments: news writing, sports writing, arts & entertainment writing, opinion writing, news radio, graphics reporting, blogging, online/web development, video journalism, copy editing, photojournalism, page design, and cartoon and illustration.

-Welcome to the Daily Bruin Fall 2019 application period!
-You have until the end of Week 2 to complete your application to one of the premier student newspapers in the country.
+Welcome to the Daily Bruin Winter 2020 application period!
+You have until the beginning of Week 2 to complete your application to one of the premier student newspapers in the country.

 Frequently Asked Questions:

 Can you apply to multiple sections?

 No. This is a change from recent application periods, but you are only allowed to apply to one section of the Daily Bruin.
 If you create multiple applications, they will all be denied.

 Intern training will be the weekends after Week 3, 4 and 5. but the editors will alert you to more specifics during the hiring process.
 Required media law training is also required (date to be announced).
 These are all required and your acceptance to the organization is contingent upon attendance.